WebOrigami/docs/src/eg/intro.md

 ---
-title: Hands-On Intro to eg
+title: Hands-on intro to eg
 path: /eg/intro.html
 numberHeadings: true
 ---

-`eg` is a general-purpose command line tool that lets you:
+This page introduces `eg`, a command line tool that lets you:

-- **use the shell as a basic JavaScript console**.
-You can invoke JavaScript functions, pass arguments (including files or folder trees) to functions, and capture function output as files.
+- **easily call JavaScript from the shell**.
+You can invoke functions, pass arguments (including files or folder trees), and capture output as files.
 You can quickly experiment, test, or do ad hoc operations from the shell.
 - **manipulate hierarchies, graphs, and other data** representable in the [Explorable](/core/explorable.html) graph interface — including data files, file system folders, JavaScript objects, and web resources.

 This page introduces the basics of `eg` by demonstrating useful actions you can perform with it.
 You can follow along with these examples on your own machine.